 The number of transient and resident organisms may vary greatly among HCP, yet it is often relatively constant for any one individual.15 Transient organisms are acquired during:

-contact with a patient’s intact skin (e.g., when taking a pulse or blood pressure),
+- contact with a patient’s intact skin (e.g., when taking a pulse or blood pressure),

-contact with nonintact skin and mucous membranes,
+- contact with nonintact skin and mucous membranes,

-contact with contaminated instruments, equipment, and environmental surfaces.
+- contact with contaminated instruments, equipment, and environmental surfaces.

-Hand hygiene by HCWs must be inadequate or omitted entirely, or the agent used for hand hygiene must be inappropriate.
+- Hand hygiene by HCP must be inadequate or omitted entirely, or the agent used for hand hygiene is inappropriate.